 City Settles With Golden State Water

 On Tuesday, October 10, 2017, the Claremont City Council approved an agreement with Golden State Water Company to settle legal fees owed to the company as a result of the water system acquisition trial.
 Golden State Water has agreed to reduce the amount of legal fees the City owes in exchange for the City withdrawing its appeal of the court decision.
 The City will also withdraw its appeal of the amount the Court granted Golden State Water in legal fee reimbursement.
-The agreement signed by Council will be finalized with Golden State Water on October 11, 2017.
+The agreement signed by Council was finalized with Golden State Water on October 11, 2017.